-The softphone software does need to be installed.
-You can install it on a mobile in the form of a mobile dialer app.
-You can install a softphone on your desktop.
-You need internet connection on both devices in order to make and receive calls the same way you make and receive calls on a regular phone.
-For desktop computers you need a microphone and speakers attached to the audio ports.
+What is a VOIP softphone, the softphone software does need to be installed.
+You can web based VoIP softphone it on mobile in the form of a mobile dialer app.
+You can install a softphone system on your desktop.
+You need an internet connection on both devices in order to make and receive calls the same way you make and receive calls on a regular phone.
+For desktop computers, you need a microphone and speakers attached to the audio ports.
 A headset that has both is recommended.

 The key difference is that the softphone front end dialer initiates calls or accepts calls.
 The crucial background service is SIP based.

 What you see when you download the softphone dialer is the front end.
 You have a visual interface that allows you to make and receive calls among other things.
 However, a lot is going on in the background since calls are now internet based and this is where you have SIP working in the background.

 SIP is short for Session Initiation Protocol, one of the different protocols used in internet telephony.
 You download the app and your app provider takes care of SIP auto provisioning in the background.
 This comprises of: